FindArticles FindArticles

 SHARE

-Apple’s hardware keynote is poised to center on the iPhone 17 lineup, with a spotlight-grabbing debut rumored to be the thinnest iPhone the company has ever built.
-Expect a broader design refresh for the core models, notable camera and display upgrades, and meaningful movement across the Apple Watch and AirPods families—all pointing to a multiyear hardware reset that, according to reporting from Bloomberg’s Mark Gurman, sets the stage for an eventual foldable iPhone.
+Apple’s hardware keynote is expected to feature the iPhone 17 lineup: a conspicuously announced newcomer rumored to be the thinnest iPhone the company has ever made.
+Look forward to more sweeping design refreshes to the core models, big improvements to the camera and display and serious movement across the Apple Watch and AirPods families — all pointing toward a multiyear hardware reset that, according to Bloomberg’s Mark Gurman’s reporting, sets the stage for an eventual foldable iPhone.

 Table of Contents